 One of the keys to business success is understanding the tax rules and how they apply to or affect your company.
 In states where marijuana is legal for medical or recreational use, there are usually special taxes that apply to the sale of the drug.
-A state might tax marijuana based on the sale price, weight or potency of the drug.

 Marijuana is still illegal at the federal level.
 But, the Internal Revenue Service (IRS) views any source of income as taxable, including income from the sale of marijuana.
 This means you’ll need to pay federal income tax on sales from your dispensary and file an annual return with the IRS.

 It’s important to note that although you must file a return and pay taxes for your marijuana business, the Internal Revenue Code prohibits you from claiming deductions or tax credits on your return.
 The prohibition is for any business that sells controlled substances or participates in illegal activities, not just for marijuana dispensaries.
 Being unable to claim deductions or credits can mean the cost of running a dispensary is higher than the expense of operating any other type of business.

 Dispensary employees pay taxes depending on which income bracket they fall into.
 Employers are not exempt from paying employment taxes.
 They are still legally required to declare payroll taxes for wages, whether they pay wages in cash or any other manner.

 There are various forms of cannabis taxes in the United States, with many depending on the jurisdiction of your dispensary.
 States base cannabis taxes on three things — the price, the drug’s potency or the weight of the product.
 Often, the taxes will be a combination of these types of taxes.
 Common types of taxes you will encounter include:

 Your obligations for state taxes depend on where you operate your dispensary.
 Many of the states where marijuana is legal have used the revenue from sales of the drug to fund specific programs.
 Some states will also impose an excise tax on the sale of marijuana, but all states have a sales tax requirement.